-B. Pledgeable revenue that is pledged to the repayment of bonds shall first be used to pay the principal, interest and service charges on the bonds issued pursuant to the

-Teacher Housing Revenue Bond Act [22-19A-1 NMSA 1978] and to fund a debt service reserve fund, if applicable.
+B. Pledgeable revenue that is pledged to the repayment of bonds shall first be used to pay the principal, interest and service charges on the bonds issued pursuant to the Teacher Housing Revenue Bond Act [22-19A-1 to 22-19A-12 NMSA 1978] and to fund a debt service reserve fund, if applicable.